antoinejeannot/daidai/README.md

 ### Testing with Fixtures

-In pytest, you can create fixtures that provide mock artifacts:
+In pytest, you can create fixtures that provide mock assets:

 ```python
 import pytest